Dental composite: Composition

 As with other composite materials, a dental composite typically consists of a resin-based oligomer matrix, such as a bisphenol A-glycidyl methacrylate (BISGMA), urethane dimethacrylate (UDMA) or semi-crystalline polyceram (PEX), and an inorganic filler such as silicon dioxide (silica).
 Without a filler the resin wears easily, exhibits high shrinkage and is exothermic.
 Compositions vary widely, with proprietary mixes of resins forming the matrix, as well as engineered filler glasses and glass ceramics.
 The filler gives the composite greater strength, wear resistance, decreased polymerisation shrinkage, improved translucency, fluorescence and colour, and a reduced exothermic reaction on polymerisation.
 It also however causes the resin composite to become more brittle with an increased elastic modulus.
 Glass fillers are found in multiple different compositions allowing an improvement on the optical and mechanical properties of the material.
 Ceramic fillers include zirconia-silica and zirconium oxide.

 Matrices such as BisHPPP and BBP, contained in the universal adhesive BiSGMA, have been demonstrated to increase the cariogenicity of bacteria leading to the occurrence of secondary caries at the composite-dentin interface.
 BisHPPP and BBP cause an increase of glycosyltransferase in S. mutans bacteria, which results in increased production of sticky glucans that allow S.mutans' adherence to the tooth.
 This results in a cariogenic biofilms at the interface of composite and tooth.
 The cariogenic activity of bacteria increases with concentration of the matrix materials.
 BisHPPP has furthermore been shown to regulate bacterial genes, making bacteria more cariogenic, thus compromising the longevity of composite restorations.
 Researchers are highlighting the need for new composite materials to be developed which eliminate the cariogenic products contained in composite resin and universal adhesives.

 A coupling agent such as silane is used to enhance the bond between these two components.
 An initiator package (such as: camphorquinone (CQ), phenylpropanedione (PPD) or Lucirin (TPO)) begins the polymerization reaction of the resins when blue light is applied.
 Various additives can control the rate of reaction.

 Filler types and particle size

 Resin filler can be made of glasses or ceramics.
-Glass fillers are usually made of crystalline silica, silicone dioxide, lithium/barium-aluminium glass, and borosilicate glass containing zinc/strontium/lithium.
+Glass fillers are usually made of crystalline silica, silicon dioxide, lithium/barium-aluminium glass, and borosilicate glass containing zinc/strontium/lithium.
 Ceramic fillers are made of zirconia-silica, or zirconium oxide.

 Fillers can be further subdivided based on their particle size and shapes such as: